bobgreenshields/rivers-of-blood/To do list.md

 ### Items for last session
-- [ ] Mallerakas will not give up on the sword
+- [ ] Malerakas will not give up on the sword
 	- [ ] he knows they have it
 	- [ ] someone was in the house
 		- [ ] items of moderate value left behind